wanghetommy/watt/README.md

 watt
 ====

-A smart bmvp(bus-mvp) framework for your SPA
+A independent smart bmvp(bus-mvp) framework for your SPA